rzhangpku/VAA/README.md

 Train configs are defined in config/training.

 ### Validation
-The valid process can be contained in each train epoch.
+The valid process can be contained in each train process, and you can valid by just running the train file to get the results at before training.

 ## Preprocess
 All the data preprocessing file in scripts/preprocessing.